 There are some fantastic places to eat out in Conwy with a wide variety of cuisines to choose from.
 Whilst you could argue we’re slightly biased our sister property, The Erskine Arms, which sits just 15 metres down the road serves a fantastic menu of homemade British food along with a great selection of beers, wines and soft drinks.
 However, if you wish to dine there then we do recommend booking a table as it does get busy (book ONLINE, call 01492 593 535 or just pop in).

-Our accommodation will have free WIFI throughout.
+Our accommodation has free WIFI throughout.

 We have a limited number of parking spaces outside of Y Capel.
 These are allocated on a first come first serve basis.
 We insist that guests only park one vehicle in our car park.

 Due to the age and grade II listed nature of the building, we apologise but access is somewhat limited.

 Bethesda Baptist Chapel was founded in 1846 to service those wishing to attend a non-conformist place of worship and was an actively used congregational chapel until the late 1970s when it fell out of use due to social change and dwindling numbers attending services.
 The chapel remained untouched until our refurbishment and conversion in 2019.